dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 At one moment, the file permissions for a project he was working on were incorrect.

-He thought he could safely resolve them by himself, because he already had done a similar action a couple of times in the past for a different project.
+He thought he could safely resolve them by himself, because he already had performed a similar action a couple of times in the past for different projects.

 But unfortunately at this time everything didn't go as well as he would have planned.